NVIDIA/cuda-quantum/docs/sphinx/using/basics/run_kernel.rst

 .. tab:: C++

-  The :func:`cudaq::observe` method takes a kernel and its arguments as inputs, along with a `cudaq::spin_op`.
+  The `cudaq::observe` method takes a kernel and its arguments as inputs, along with a `cudaq::spin_op`.

   Within the `cudaq::spin` namespace, operators may be defined as a linear combination of Pauli strings.
 Functions, such as `cudaq::spin::i`, `cudaq::spin::x`, `cudaq::spin::y`, `cudaq::spin::z` may be used to construct more